akbartus/A-Frame-SpotLight-with-Texture-Component/README.md

 ### **Instructions**
 In order to use the component attach "spotlight-texture" to "a-scene".
 The component has the following attributes:
-* lightHelper: { type: 'boolean', default: true } - spotlight helper.
+* <b>lightHelper: { type: 'boolean', default: true }</b> - spotlight helper.
 It helps to see the location and direction of spotlight in the scene.
-* <b>spotlightShadow: { type: 'boolean', default: false } - enables or disables shadow of 3d objects.
+* <b>spotlightShadow: { type: 'boolean', default: false }</b> - enables or disables shadow of 3d objects.
 Requires that objects in scene have "shadow='cast: true'" attribute.
 * <b>spotlightDynamic: { type: 'boolean', default: false }</b> - Adds spotlight animation (movement).
 If disabled, spotlight becomes static.
 * <b>spotlightColor: { type: 'color', default: '#ffffff' }</b> - The color of the spotlight.
 * <b>spotlightIntensity: { type: 'float', default: 10 }</b> - Intensity of the spotlight.